italiangrid/voms/release-notes/voms-clients/3.0.5/index.md

 # VOMS Clients v.
 3.0.5

-This release provides bug fixes for the VOMS Java clients and introduces new packaging of the clients that makes them installable together with the old native clients (v. >= 2.0.12).
+This release provides bug fixes for the VOMS Java clients and introduces new packaging of the clients that makes them installable together with native clients (version  >= 2.0.12).

 ### Bug fixes